Innovation

 Did you know?
 Gold plating is used in satellites due to its corrosion resistance and ability to reflect infrared radiation.

-Gold may be found in GPS antennas, but the primary application of the metal is in circuit boards that receive and process GPS signals.
-Reliability and durability in weather conditions are key, making gold an ideal choice for GPS circuit board components.
+It may be found in GPS antennas, but the primary application of gold is in circuit boards that receive and process GPS signals.
+Reliability and durability in weather conditions are key, making gold an ideal choice as a mined metal for GPS circuit board components.
+This gold comes from responsible mining, and is one of the many reasons mining is good for Alaska.

 • High electrical conductivity - Gold is an excellent conductor of electricity.
 The metal helps efficiently transfer electrical signals between components on a circuit board.

-• Resistance to corrosion - Gold maintains its electrical conductivity over time and is resistant to oxidation, which can disrupt electrical signals.
+• Corrosion resistance - Gold maintains its electrical conductivity over time and is resistant to oxidation, which can disrupt electrical signals.

 • High solderability - Gold easily forms strong bonds with solder, allowing for reliable connections between circuit board components.

-• Gold plating protects edge connectors from corrosion, enabling long lasting connection between circuit boards.
+• Gold plating protects edge connectors from corrosion, enabling a long-lasting connection between circuit boards.

 • Gold’s high electrical conductivity and solderability make it the ideal material for the delicate wire bonds that connect integrated circuits to circuit board pads.